Text Size

 Overview

 Genesis 5 demonstrates that the judgment of death announced after the fall now governs the human race, yet death does not cancel God’s preserving and redemptive purposes.
 The chapter begins by intentionally recalling creation in the image of God, reminding the reader that even fallen humanity remains tied to the divine creational purpose.
-Adam fathers Seth in His own likeness and image, showing both continuity with Genesis 1 and the transmission of fallen humanity through ordinary generation.
+Adam fathers Seth in his own likeness and image, showing both continuity with Genesis 1 and the transmission of fallen humanity through ordinary generation.

-The repeated phrase 'and He died' functions as a theological drumbeat, proving the certainty of divine judgment and the universality of mortality.
+The repeated phrase 'and he died' functions as a theological drumbeat, proving the certainty of divine judgment and the universality of mortality.
 Yet the genealogy is not only about death.
 It is also about preservation.
 God continues the Sethite line, sustaining the seed trajectory in history.
 Enoch interrupts the rhythm of death by walking with God and then being taken, revealing that fellowship with God remains possible and that death does not exhaust the totality of God’s dealings with man.

 Lamech’s naming of Noah signals hope that God will bring relief in a world burdened by the curse.
 Thus Genesis 5 bridges the creation-fall framework with the coming flood narrative by showing that even under death’s reign, God preserves a people and advances His promise.